joshuamiron/labMoviesApp/README.md

 ![][Made_up_movie_form]

-> Opted for a different design for displaying the save made up movie back to the user.
+> I opted for a different design for displaying the save made up movie back to the user.
 The made up movies can be deleted.

 ![][Made_up_movie_page]